-If you are not a citizen of the EU/EEA, Switzerland, the U.S., or Canada, please use the "Check if you need an Irish visa" tool (http://www.inis.gov.ie/en/INIS/Pages/check-irish-visa) to determine if you need to apply for a Study Visa before traveling to Ireland.
-Despite BREXIT, UK nationals remain entitled to travel to and reside in Ireland without any immigration requirements.
+If you are not a citizen of the EU/EEA, UK, Switzerland, the U.S., or Canada, please use the "Check if you need an Irish visa" tool to determine if you need to apply for a study visa before traveling to Ireland.
+UK nationals remain entitled to travel to and reside in Ireland without any immigration requirements.
+Additional information can be found at University College Dublin's Student Immigration website.

-Students who require a Study Visa may also use the above visa tool to find additional information regarding the requirements and application process for an Irish Study Visa.
-ISD recommends that students start the Study Visa application process at least two to three months prior to the planned arrival in Ireland.
+Students who require a study visa may also use the above visa tool to find additional information regarding the requirements and application process for an Irish study visa.
+Immigration Service Delivery (ISD) recommends that students start the study visa application process at least two to three months prior to the planned arrival in Ireland.
 Please note that this timeline is subject to change at any time and is at the sole discretion of ISD.

-Depending on nationality, some students are required to apply for a visa before they travel to Ireland, namely an Irish Study Visa from the Irish immigration authorities (ISD).
-Visa-required students who wish to travel outside Ireland and then re-enter Ireland during their studies will either need to hold a valid multientry Irish Study Visa or a valid Irish Residence Permit (IRP) card in order to be entitled to re-enter Ireland.
+Depending on nationality, some students are required to apply for a visa before they travel to Ireland, namely an Irish study visa from the Irish immigration authorities (ISD).
+Visa-required students who wish to travel outside Ireland and then re-enter Ireland during their studies will either need to hold a valid multi entry Irish study visa or a valid Irish Residence Permit (IRP) card in order to be entitled to re-enter Ireland.

-Students can apply for a Study Visa up to 3 months before their date of travel to Ireland.
-Processing times can vary, and are at the sole discretion of the ISD.
-However, students can generally expect a decision within 8 weeks from the date an application is lodged at the VFS/Embassy/Consulate.
-Students must apply for the Visa online on the ISD's website (www.inis.gov.ie).
+Students can apply for a study visa up to three months before their date of travel to Ireland.
+Processing times can vary and are at the sole discretion of the ISD.
+However, students can generally expect a decision within eight weeks from the date an application is lodged at the VFS Office/Embassy/Consulate.
+Students must apply for the visa online on the ISD website.
 Once students have completed the online application, they must follow the instructions on the summary application form that is created by the online system which will contain information on where students should submit their supporting documentation.
-Original documents must be submitted, which include official translations of any non-English documents, and if a Visa has ever been refused in the past in any country, students must provide the original refusal letter.
+Original documents must be submitted, which include official translations of any non-English documents, and if a visa has ever been refused in the past in any country, students must provide the original refusal letter.